arthurbraga9/Habits/README.md

 * **Data persistence** uses SQLite.
 Consider PostgreSQL and S3 for production.
 * **No authentication**—anyone can impersonate.
 Add OAuth2 or email/password login for security.
-* **Single-page Streamlit UI** limits full mobile app features; consider a React Native wrapper for push notifications.
+* The CLI interface is minimal; consider building a web UI for more features.
 ---

 ## 🤝 Contributing